Terraform policies integrated into CI

 Evaluate and enforce Guardrails as part of your CI pipeline

-Guardrails follow a basic syntax:
+Guardrails follow a readable syntax:

 Navigate to Foundry and click Author a Guardrail to create a Guardrail for AWS RDS.